Toki Iti – small pounamu hei toki

 The Toki had to be strong to endure the cutting and scraping motions of its use it became a symbol of strength(particularly in times of adversity), courage and fortitude.
 Toki were also worn by elders as a symbol of power, wisdom and authority.

-This is a really elegant, sweet wee toki.
+This toki has a rawness to it, like it was made by our tupuna.
+With lovely swirls of colour, it’s a sweet wee taonga.
 The perfect size for your tamariki, but looks equally at home on an adult sized human.
 A lovely wee gift to give someone strength and courage or to acknowledge their wisdom and leadership skills.

 - Kawakawa from Te Tai Poutini.